jooby-dev/jooby-docs/docs/analog/parameter-types.md

 Parameter to set/get channel type.
 The parameter defines the type of function or sensor that a channel serves within the device.
-Each channel can be configured as one of several [types](channel-type-values).
+Each channel can be configured as one of several [channel types](#channel-type-values).

 Available from software version = `0x02` for:<br/>
 hardware type - `0x06` hardware version - `0x12`